KimSeungHan-python/MWS_Project9_4/README.md

 This is a basic drawing application for Android, built entirely in Java.
 It serves as an educational project to demonstrate core concepts of Android development, including custom views, touch event handling, and object-oriented principles.

-This project was likely created for a "Mobile Programming" university course.
+This project was likely created for a **"Mobile Programming Web Service"** university course

 ## ✨ Features